The Landforms Of Kahurangi National Park

 One part of the Heaphy Track is known as the Karamea Walks.
 This is a 1-2-day walk that covers areas of the Oparara Basin and Wangapeka Track.
 Along the way, you will find natural limestone arches and native forests.
 There are also tracks that lead to an extremely large rimu tree and to caves along Fenian Creek.

 There are also some short walks through the Lower Wankgapeka Valley, many leaving from Courthouse Flat.
 These walks will allow you to walk past bubbling streams and explore old gold mining areas.
 If you want to take a longer trip, consider climbing Mount Patriarch or Mount Owen.

 If you want to explore a glacial landscape, the Cobb Valley is the best option.
-There are both short and long walks in the area, and on them, you will come across natural herbfields and glacial lake.
+There are both short and long walks in the area, and on them, you will come across natural herb fields and glacial lakes.
 You also may wish to take the track that leads to the charming Asbestos Cottage.

 If you want to see a rare insect, go caving and keep an eye out for the Kahurangi cave spider.
-These are one of the rarest spiders in the world, and they have a leg span of about 12 centimetres.
+These are some of the rarest spiders in the world, and they have a leg span of about 12 centimeters.

 Speaking of rarities, there are a number of threatened and endangered species in the park, too.
 These include one of the largest birds in the country, the great spotted kiwi, and the rock wren.

 If you enjoy seeing native plants, you will find an expansive beech forest in the east, and in the western part of the park, there is a native forest filled with shrubs, ferns, and vines.
 Along the coast, you will find a multitude of nikau palms, and in the higher elevations, you will find 80 percent of the native alpine species of New Zealand.